 For me personally, I’m addicted to making food, going out with friends, reading books, watching TV shows, shopping online, working out at my local gym, listening to music, and creating art.

 These all help me take a break from the stresses of the world.

 I know it sounds crazy, but once I started to incorporate these simple pleasures into my life I realized just how often I was stressed about something, and as soon as I did something like read a book or made a meal everything changed.

 So here are some ways that you can also incorporate an element of self-care into your daily schedule.

 Find Your Passion

 The first step is identifying your passion and what makes you happy.
-Try putting aside a couple of hours each day where you spend time doing something that you love.
+Try putting aside a couple of hours each day to spend time doing something you love.
 It could be learning new techniques, going to a workshop, or even getting a hobby.

-Whatever it may be, find something that you’re truly passionate about and dedicate time every day to doing that thing.
+Whatever it may be, find something you’re truly passionate about and dedicate time every day to doing it.
 When you’ve found your niche, put that into action.

-Make sure that you find what you love so much that you’re excited to keep doing it every day!
+Make sure you find what you love so much that you’re excited to keep doing it daily!